SFU-CMPT-201/a1-pub/README.md

 For all future assignments, you *must* use `nvim`.
-To enforce this, we have configured our `nvim` so that, for a few file types that we care about (e.g., `.c`, `.h`, `.sh`, etc.), it occasionally takes a snapshot of the file you are editing and saves the snapshot to a directory named `.history`.
+To enforce this, we have configured our `nvim` so that, for a few file types that we care about (e.g., `.c`, `.h`, `.sh`, etc.), it occasionally takes a snapshot of the file you are editing and saves the snapshot to a directory named `.nvim`.
 For all future assignments, you need to push this directory as part of your submission.
 We will check this directory, analyze the snapshots to make sure that you are using `nvim`, and use the analysis results as part of grading.

 # Next steps